navre6/components_combination/ew_vertical_epos_README.md

 **EW_VERT_EPOS_EDIT.PY**

 This script is compatible with the import of the data from EPOS portal, without uploading them manually.
+The data are stored in the folder "data/staginghistory/", and then you have to check manually in which folder the data is stores (e.g., stage.0001)
-(_script actually work in progress for platform issues_)
+(_script actually work in progress for permission issues in extracting zip files_)